How to fix my microdata / Rich Snippets problems ?

 As a reminder, Google offers a tool to test the rich snippets compliance.
 To know how to use it, please read our FAQ.

 In that case, a work of investigation is necessary in the custom theme, in order to correct the localisation of "product" object tags.
-If you don't have any technical skills, please ask your theme editor to solve the problem or, if you have our "Customer Ratings and Reviews Pro + Google Rich Snippets" module, contact us.
+If you don't have any technical skills, please ask your theme editor to solve the problem.